Read about what to expect at your initial allergy consultation, including allergy testing procedures, fees and clinic locations.Read more

 Clinic Notice Board

-Our Cape Town Clinic is moving.
+Our Cape Town Clinic has moved.

 Peanut, milk and wheat intake in pregnancy associated with less allergy and asthma in childhood